Kenosis

-In Christian theology, kenosis (κένωσις) is the 'self-emptying' of Jesus.
-The word ἐκένωσεν (ekénōsen) is used in the Epistle to the Philippians (abbreviated "Philippians"): "[Jesus] made himself nothing" (NIV), or "[he] emptied himself" (NRSV) (Philippians 2:7), using the verb form κενόω (kenóō), meaning "to empty".
+In Christian theology, kenosis (κένωσις) is the "self-emptying" of Jesus.
+The word ἐκένωσεν (ekénōsen) is used in the Epistle to the Philippians: "[Jesus] made himself nothing" (NIV), or "[he] emptied himself" (NRSV) (Philippians 2:7), using the verb form κενόω (kenóō), meaning "to empty".

 The exact meaning varies among theologians.
-The less controversial meaning is that he emptied his own desires and becoming entirely receptive to God's divine will, "obedient to the point of death— even death on a cross."
-Philippians encourages other Christians to be similarly willing to submit to divine will, even if it comes at great personal cost.
-The phrase is also used to explain the human side of Jesus: that Jesus, to truly live as a mortal, had to have voluntarily bound use of his divine powers in some way, emptying himself.
-Philippians says that "though [Jesus] was in the form of God, [he] did not regard equality with God as something to be exploited," suggesting that Jesus was not "abusing" his divine status to avoid the implications of a mortal life.
-This interpretation is contested by others, who consider this to overly downplay the divine power of Jesus.
+The less controversial meaning is that Jesus emptied his own desires, becoming entirely receptive to God's divine will, obedient to the point of death—even death on a cross, and that it encourages Christians to be similarly willing to submit to divine will, even if it comes at great personal cost.
+The phrase is interpreted by some to explain the human side of Jesus: that Jesus, to truly live as a mortal, had to have voluntarily bound use of his divine powers in some way, emptying himself, and that it says that "though [Jesus] was in the form of God, [he] did not regard equality with God as something to be exploited," suggesting that Jesus was not "abusing" his divine status to avoid the implications of a mortal life.
+This interpretation is contested by others, who consider this to overly downplay the divine power of Jesus, for example.